How it all began. Are you sitting comfortably? Then, I'll begin...

 Quite simply, school is a different environment and it took a while for parents to adapt.
 We started to pre-empt the move to primary school and would explain the differences between primary school and nursery.

-We would take children on preliminary visits as their parents were working.
+We would take children on preliminary visits to their respective primary schools as their parents were working.
 One particular visit broke my heart.
-One June, ahead of starting school in the September, I took a small group of children to a local school for their transition visit.
+In June, ahead of starting school in the September, I took a small group of children to a local school for their transition visit.
 As I waited in the entrance, a teaching assistant opened the doors and I moved forwards, leading the children in.